 On a recent sunny weekend day, I found myself long on time and short on money.
 The kids wanted to get out of the house so, based on a friend’s recent suggestion, we piled into the family vehicle and took off in search of outdoor public art in Hendricks County, Indiana.

 As it turns out, the number of outdoor public art displays in our county surprised me!
-Here are ten locations in Hendricks County where we found public art -- all of it free of charge and publicly accessible.
+Here are 10 locations in Hendricks County where we found public art, all of it free of charge and publicly accessible.

-From the bison, you'll easily be able to see the giant "Open Windows" mural painted on the side of Diesel's Sports Grille a half-block down Main Street.
+From the bison, you'll easily be able to see the giant "Open Windows" mural painted on the side of a building a half-block down Main Street.
 This beautiful piece of art captures many of Hendricks County's iconic people and places, and it was painted in 2016 by Danville's own, Tiffany Black.